 In fact, just as I was typing the section about working, I saw this in action.
 I felt a little bit bummed out after writing the first paragraph, but after I finished the second one, I no longer felt that way.

 I see it working in my children too.
-Recently, Sonia went through a phase where whenever anything went wrong in her life, she’d fall into the depths of despair and declare, “This is a hooooorible day!!”, or “I hate this day!”.
+Recently, one of my kids went through a phase where whenever anything went wrong in her life, she’d fall into the depths of despair and declare, “This is a hooooorible day!!”, or “I hate this day!”.

 To help her quit this habit, I had her immediately sit down wherever she was and think of 3 things to be grateful for.
 It was amazing to see the transformation come over her as she counted her blessings…as she thought of the first blessing, her frown persisted, but usually by the time she got to the 3rd blessing, her bad attitude was gone.
 And amazingly enough, after some time she stopped making horrible day declarations altogether.